 A revolutionary, Commissioner Thomas led the MEAC to become the first Division I FCS conference to institute instant replay during its televised regular season football games in 2011.
 In 2010, Commissioner Thomas realized one of his goals with the purchasing of the conference's first building.
 The official headquarters, located in Norfolk, Virginia, marks the first time a FCS conference has owned its headquartered property.

 Thomas' mission to increase the conference's corporate resources has led to multi-year partnerships with Russell Athletic Corporation, Coca-Cola, State Farm Insurance, Nike, Wells Fargo, ESPN, Jostens, United States Marines, Home Depot, Colgate Palmolive and the National Football League (NFL).
 Thomas was instrumental in forging a partnership with the NFL to improve officiating and provide access for MEAC officials to advance to the next level.
 In May of 2016, Thomas also helped broker an off-the field partnership between the NFL and MEAC to boost opportunities for non-playing careers in pro football.

 Under his guidance, Commissioner Thomas has been a proponent of MEAC student-athletes being strong on the field as well as in the classroom.
 His vision to reward academic excellence was implemented with the start of the Highest Graduation Award for member institutions with the best graduation rate for the academic year.
-The institution that achieves the honor is awarded $25,000.00.
-In addition, each year the MEAC recognizes the Commissioner All-Academic team which highlights student-athletes who achieve a 3.0 or better grade point average for the academic year.
+The institution that achieves the honor is awarded $25,000.
+In addition, each year the MEAC recognizes the Commissioner All-Academic team that highlights student-athletes who achieve a 3.0 or better grade point average for the academic year.